 - Be able to list and identify 3 spatial attributes of a raster dataset: extent, crs and resolution.

 - Explore and plot the distribution of values within a raster using histograms.

 - Access metadata stored in a GeoTIFF raster file via TIF tags in Python.

 You will need a computer with internet access to complete this lesson.

 The data story on Lidar data reviews the basic principles behind Lidar raster datasets.

+In previous chapters you learned how to use the open source Python package Geopandas to open vector data stored in shapefile format.
+In this chapter you will learn how to use the open source Python packages rasterio combined with numpy and earthpy to open, manipulate and plot raster data in Python.
 In this chapter, you will learn how to open and plot a lidar raster dataset in Python.
 You will also learn about key attributes of a raster dataset:

 - Spatial resolution